Diffusivity of a walk on fractures of a hypertorus: Introduction and main result

-This theorem is interesting for the following reasons.
-In the case $d=1$ the diffusivity $\sigma^2(\hat X^{\p\n})$ of the walk depends on two parameters $\p,\n\in \mathbb{N}$; \cite{EGN} provides an explicit expression for $\sigma^2(\hat X^{\p\n})$.
-The value of $\sigma^2(\hat X^{\p\n})$ is decreasing in both $\p$ and $\n$.
-In the case $d=2$ an equivalent statement does not hold.
-If both components of $\p\in\mathbb{N}^2$ are sufficiently large and the components of $\n\in\mathbb{N}^2$ are sufficiently small, then the theorem tells us that the diffusivity $\sigma^2(\hat X^{\p\n})$ depends mostly on $\gcd\n$, so increasing $\n_1$ will either increase or decrease $\sigma^2(\hat X^{\p\n})$, depending on how the increase in $\n_1$ changes the value of $\gcd\n$.
-The number $\gcd\n$ will appear naturally in the analysis of shapes of $\p\n$-periodic height functions as the number of loops that are required to describe such shapes.
-In this paper we fix $d=2$.
-The element $\n$ will always be fixed, and $\p$ will usually be fixed unless we explicitly take a limit. \vs
+The theorem is interesting for the following reasons.
+If $d=1$ then the diffusivity $\alpha(\p,\n)$ of the walk depends on two parameters $\p,\n\in \mathbb{N}$, and the value of $\alpha(\p,\n)$ is decreasing in both parameters; see \cite{EGN} for the explicit values of $\alpha(\p,\n)$.
+One may expect the same behaviour whenever $d>1$, because an increase in the entries of $\n$ associates with an increase in the number of distinct shapes, which in turn one may expect to slow down the random walk and decrease the diffusivity.
+This intuition is wrong: if the entries of $\p$ are large and the entries of $\n$ small, then the theorem tells us that the diffusivity $\alpha(\p,\n)$ depends mostly on $\gcd\n$.
+Increasing $\n_1$ will therefore either increase or decrease $\alpha(\p,\n)$, depending on how the increase in $\n_1$ changes the value of $\gcd\n$.
+In the sequel we always consider $d$ and $\n$ fixed, and $\p$ is considered fixed unless we explicitly take the limit $\p\to\infty$.